 What is the Honors Resource library?

 The resource library consists of a range of reference materials maintained by the program for the exclusive use of Honors students.
 The goal is to give Honors students quick and easy access to books they might need to complete class assignments, research graduate schools, prepare for exams like the GRE, MCAT, and LSAT, or succeed in college.
 Books are available for check out for a period of 48 hours and are located on the third floor of Nunemaker Place, home of the Honors program.
 Students are encouraged to browse the resource library at any time.
 If you have specific titles you would like to see added to the resource library, contact the Honors director with the ordering information.
-For a complete listing of titles in the library, click here.

 How can I get involved in the Honors Program beyond just taking classes?